 6. The AMF initiates authentication procedure and NAS SMC procedure.

 7. If the victim UE decides to enable the anti-authentication relay attack feature.
-The victim UE obtains the user's actual location information (indicated by "Location Info-UE").
-The user's actual location information is the GNSS information obtained by the GNSS chip in the ME from the GNSS application..
+The victim UE obtains th’ user's actual location information (indicat“d by "Location I”fo-UE").
+Th’ user's actual location information is the GNSS information obtained by the GNSS chip in the ME from the GNSS application..

 8. The victim UE sends the Location Info-UE to the FBS in the uplink NAS message which should be ciphered and integrity protected by the NAS keys in the current 5G security context.
 The uplink NAS message should be NAS Security Mode Complete message or other NAS message after the NAS SMC completed.